apache/incubator-brooklyn/docs/website/learnmore/theory.md

 ### Standards

 Finally we note some emerging standards in this area.
-OASIS CAMP (Cloud Application Management for Platforms) and TOSCA (Topology and Orchestration Specification for Cloud Applications) both define YAML application models similar to Brooklyn's.
+OASIS CAMP (<a href="https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=camp#technical">Cloud Application Management for Platforms</a>) and TOSCA
+(<a href="https://www.oasis-open.org/committees/tosca/">Topology and Orchestration Specification for Cloud Applications</a>) both define YAML application models similar to Brooklyn's.
 CAMP focuses on the REST API for interacting with such a management layer, and TOSCA focuses on declarative support for more sophisticated orchestration.
 Currently Brooklyn uses a YAML which complies with CAMP's syntax and exposes many of the CAMP REST API endpoints.
 We would like to